top of page

 The downside is that it also means that most business pages could be completely hidden from followers.
 Thousands and thousands of small businesses, startups and nonprofits rely on the inexpensive options Facebook offers to grow their business and to reach potential donors.
 So, how will Zuckerberg's announcement effect marketers, especially SMBs, startups, entrepreneurs and nonprofits?

-Read more to get my thoughts in this LinkedIn Pulse Post:
+Read more on my thoughts of the initial news feed transition in this LinkedIn Pulse Post:

 bottom of page